MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMSoftwareUpdateSummarizationSchedule.md

 ```

 ## DESCRIPTION
-The **Get-CMSoftwareUpdateSummarizationSchedule** cmdlet displays the current schedule for software update summarization for Microsoft System Center Configuration Manager.
+The **Get-CMSoftwareUpdateSummarizationSchedule** cmdlet displays the current schedule for software update summarization for Configuration Manager.
 You can use the [Set-CMSoftwareUpdateSummarizationSchedule](Set-CMSoftwareUpdateSummarizationSchedule.md) cmdlet to change the schedule.
 You can use the [Invoke-CMSoftwareUpdateSummarization](Invoke-CMSoftwareUpdateSummarization.md) cmdlet to run the summarization immediately.